SlowDash integrates Python scripts written by users, with features including:

 called once after _initialize() .
 If _run()

-is defined, _halt() should be also defined to stop the
+is defined, _halt() should also be defined to stop the

 _run() function. _halt() will be called by